 The CSU makes every effort to keep student costs to a minimum.
 Fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
 Therefore, CSU must reserve the right, even after initial fee payments are made, to increase or modify any listed fee, without notice, until the date when instruction for a particular semester has begun.
 All CSU listed fees should be regarded as estimates that are subject to change upon approval by The Board of Trustees.
-The following reflects applicable systemwide fees for semester campuses.
+The following reflects applicable systemwide fees for both semester and quarter campuses that were authorized by the Board of Trustees at their July and November 2011 meetings and September 2012 meeting.
+These rates are subject to change.